Find Trade Colleges

 Television, Video, and Motion Picture Camera Operators who work in District of Columbia, New York, or Oregon, make the highest salaries.

-How much do Television, Video, and Motion Picture Camera Operators make in each U.S. state?
+Below is a list of the median annual salaries for Television, Video, and Motion Picture Camera Operators in different U.S. states.

 State Annual Mean Salary